narralabs/i18n-ai/README.md

 ### Local

-If you prefer to use local AI models.
+You can also use local AI models that use the OpenAI API.
+Also make sure to use the completions API endpoint as the url vs the chat API endpoint.

+Tested locally with ollama with mistral and llama3.

 To configure and enable other locales, create a file `config/initializers/i18n_ai.rb` and add the following:

 ```
 I18nAi.configure do |config|